FNP faculty member Anthony Good

 Family Nurse Practitioners (FNP) are advanced practice nurses who manage acute and chronic conditions, promote health, prevent disease, educate, and provide counseling services to individuals and families across the lifespan.

-Classes are offered in hybrid format combining online with regular live sessions at the Oakland, Greensburg, and Cranberry campus locations.
-View an outline of courses in the Plans of Study by Campus (PDF) document.
+Classes are offered in hybrid format combining online with regular live sessions at the Oakland campus.
+View an outline of courses in the Plans of Study (PDF) document.
 All members of the FNP faculty maintain clinical practice and national certification.